AlexHowansky/ork-beer/README.md

 Creates `Belgium.kml` with one layer containing all the breweries in Belgium, based on the most recent set.

+Some records pulled from brewersassociation.org do not have LAT/LON coordinates.
+To fill in the gaps where possible, provide an environment variable named `GCP_API_KEY` which contains a Google Cloud Platform API key that has geocoding rights.

 ## kmz
 Use `kmz` as above to create a KMZ file instead of a KML file.
 This requires PHP's `ext-zip` extension.